-7.1.2.
-You must determine initial compliance with the standards for each affected facility.
-The initial compliance period begins on August 2, 2016, or upon initial startup, whichever is later, and ends no later than 1 year after the initial startup date for your affected facility or no later than 1 year after August 2, 2016.
-The initial compliance period may be less than one full year.
+7.1.2 You must determine initial compliance with the standards for each affected facility.
+Except as otherwise provided in 40 C.F.R. §60.5410a, the initial compliance period begins on August 2, 2016, or upon initial startup, whichever is later, and ends no later than 1 year after the initial startup date for your affected facility or no later than 1 year after August 2, 2016.
+The initial compliance period may be less than 1 full year.

-- a.
-To achieve initial compliance with the fugitive emission standards for each collection of fugitive emissions components at a well site and each collection of fugitive emissions components at a compressor station, you must comply with paragraphs (j)(1) through (5) of 40CFR60.5410a. - 1.
-You must develop a fugitive emissions monitoring plan as required in §60.5397a(b), (c), and (d). - 2.
+To achieve initial compliance with the fugitive emission standards for each collection of fugitive emissions components at a well site and each collection of fugitive emissions components at a compressor station, you must comply with paragraphs (j)(1) through (5) of 40 C.F.R.
+60.5410a.

+- 1. You must develop a fugitive emissions monitoring plan as required in §60.5397a(b), (c), and (d). - 2.
 You must conduct an initial monitoring survey as required in §60.5397a(f). - 3.
 You must maintain the records specified in §60.5420a(c)(15). - 4.
 You must repair each identified source of fugitive emissions for each affected facility as required in §60.5397a(h). - 5.
 You must submit the initial annual report for each collection of fugitive emissions components at a well site and each collection of fugitive emissions components at a compressor station as required in §60.5420a(b)(1) and (7).